zzzprojects/docs/learnentityframeworkcore.com/pages/migrations/seeding.md

 ```
 While this example uses hardcoded country names (and is curtailed for brevity), the code could just as simply read seed data from an external location such as a web service, text, or XML file.

-The `SeedCountries` method is called in the `Main` method of the `Progam` class.
+The `SeedCountries` method is called in the `Main` method of the `Program` class.
 This example illustrates how this might be achieved in an ASP.NET application:

 ```csharp
 public void Main(string[] args)